 See our Home Gym & Exercise Room with our DIY Wood Basketball Hoop (here)

-Our family is not known for our height & everyone was excited to FINALLY be able to dunk. 🙂 I hope this inspires you & answers all your questions about how to create a DIY Wood Basketball Hoop at your home!
+I hope this inspires you & answers all your questions about how to create a DIY Wood Basketball Hoop at your home!

 DOn’t forget to pin & save our DIY Wood Basketball Hoop to your Favorite Pinterest Board!